ysmservice/easyNOMP/README.md

 ***2019/08/08 - I have uploaded a fixed version to the main repository. [https://dev.easyxpool.tk/](https://dev.easyxpool.tk/news)***<br />
 ****To update EasyNOMP check out issue [ticket #50](https://github.com/EasyX-Community/EasyNOMP/issues/50#issue-479355535)***

 ***EasyNOMP Discord support is DISCONTINUED!
 You may fork and finish where I left off.
-Still many bugs from it's original programmer.***
+Still many bugs and things to do from it's original programmer.***

 -------
 ### Features